yT0n1/D3MEAP-Projekt/README.md

 ## Code Structure

 ### AMPL
-One can find our AMPL implementation in this directory
+One can find our AMPL implementation in this directory.
+These files are not used anymore and stand more as a standalone project.
+We decided to include them here for completness reasons.

 ### Automated Testing
 This package include the files which are used to evaluate our approach on desired parameters.